 Consultation paper for draft design of the Guarantee

-On 24 November 2017, the COAG Energy Council agreed that the Energy Security Board should provide further advice on the Guarantee.
+On 24 November 2017, the Council agreed that the ESB should provide further advice on the Guarantee.
 This is to be provided in April 2018, after broad consultation.
 On 15 February 2018 the ESB published a consultation paper for the draft design of the Guarantee.
 This consultation paper has been prepared by the ESB to facilitate public consultation on the high-level design of the proposed Guarantee and to seek stakeholder submissions.
-More information on the consulation paper can be found here

-All Submissions, subject to any claims of confidentiality, have been published here
+, subject to any claims of confidentiality, have been published.

 Initial design of the Guarantee

-The ESB presented a high level design of the Guarantee to the COAG Energy Council on 20 April 2018 following a two month consultation process and the review of more than 150 submissions received from a broad range of groups and individuals.
+The ESB presented a high-level design of the Guarantee to the Council on 20 April 2018 following a two-month consultation process and the review of more than 150 submissions received from a broad range of groups and individuals.

 The ESB thanks all those who have taken the time to submit high quality viewpoints based on expertise and operational experience, and now look forward to gaining Ministerial insights on this design.